(If this isn't you, check out our Tradespeople FAQs)

 Brick over two existing external doorways.
 These have been framed up by our builder.
 This brickwork will need to be toothed into the existing brickwork to create a seamless pattern.

 We have replaced two large windows with triple stacker sliding doors.
+We need angled brick sills re-built for the bottom of the doors.
 The doors extend down to floor level, another foot or so lower than the original windows.
 The surplus bricks have been removed already.
-We need angled brick sills re-built for the bottom of the doors.

 We would like the original bricks re-used where possible.
 We would like you to supply any additional bricks required to do the job.